-TaylorMade have dished up a super-sized serving of speed in the new TaylorMade M5 driver, which launches at GolfBox on January 18.
+TaylorMade have dished up a super-sized serving of speed in the new TaylorMade M5 driver, which is now available for sale at GolfBox.

 The M5 is the hottest-faced driver ever produced by TaylorMade, who have pioneered a new testing and tuning process to optimise the coefficient of restitution (COR), or trampoline effect, across the entire face.